Sándor Kónya

 Sándor Kónya (23 September 1923 – 20 May 2002) was a Hungarian tenor who appeared internationally, particularly associated with German and Italian roles, especially Lohengrin and Calaf.

 Biography

+Sándor Kónya in Lohengrin, Bayreuth Festival, 1958.

 Kónya was born in Sarkad and began his vocal studies at the Franz Liszt Academy in Budapest, with Ferenc Székelyhidy.
 He completed his studies first in Detmold with Frederick Husler.
 In 1946 two German businessmen (Anton Giesert and Alfons Lehmkuhle from Ostbevern) supported him financially after he gave a performance in Bielefeld shortly after the war.
 It was one of these men who introduced him to the general music director of the Stadthalle in Münster, Dressel, who sent him to study with Husler.
 He then studied in Rome with Namcini, and in Milan with Rico Lani.
 He made his professional debut in Bielefeld, as Turiddu in Mascagni's Cavalleria Rusticana, in 1951.
 He first appeared there as Wagner's Lohengrin, in 1953.
 For some years, he appeared under the stage name Alexander Konya.